14 Things You Need to Know About Life Insurance for Burial and Final Expenses

 - Or, the policy won’t pay if you die in the first 2 years.

-- What is a Final Expensive Policy Used For?
+- 1. What Is a Final Expense Life Insurance Policy Used For?

 Life insurance is commonly purchased to cover the cost of a funeral or to pay any remaining final expenses at a fraction of their actual cost.
 Most of the clients we work with want to make sure they have some level of coverage when they pass away to make sure they do not leave any debt or bills behind for their loved ones.